 The Northern Irishman, who was unveiled as St Johnstone manager on Tuesday, has experienced the pain of administration during his spell in charge of Distillery in his homeland.

 He only left the Lisburn club in 2011 to join Steve Lomas in Perth as his assistant, but saw first-hand the fight the club's insolvency problems inspired in his old team's players.

-Wright told Press Association Sport: "There is a lot of time still to pass before the first game.
+Wright said: "There is a lot of time still to pass before the first game.
 Hopefully their financial problems will be sorted out by then.

 "Will their situation play any part in our thoughts ahead of the game?
 No, no, no. I can only focus on my own team and that's what I'll try to do.
 There might be a lot of press coverage on Hearts between now but I can only prepare St Johnstone for the game.